zizther/craft-dynamic-variables/README.md

-# Craft Dynamic Variables plugin for Craft CMS 3.x
+# Craft Dynamic Variables plugin for Craft CMS 4.x

 Allows you to parse any text as a Twig template, with access to variables, from globals, entries, etc.

+For Craft 3 support check out the [v1 branch](https://github.com/zizther/craft-dynamic-variables/tree/v1).

 ## Requirements